 We managed to catch up with one last pig about 2 a.m., bringing our nighttime total to eight.
 Pinkston lamented that we had an off night, slow by his standards.
 I was pretty satisfied.
 Pinkston’s hunts, as you might expect from a senior NCO, are squared away and run like a military operation.

-Thermal hog hunting is a new wrinkle in a familiar game, and it is easy to see how devastatingly effective Jager Pro’s methods are.
+Thermal hog shooting is a new wrinkle in a familiar game, and it is easy to see how devastatingly effective Jager Pro’s methods are.
 We did a lot of trigger pulling that night and good work from a conservation standpoint.
 There were eight less hogs working their way down freshly planted corn rows and a couple of hundred pounds of pork in the freezer.

 It’s Not Hunting, It’s Wildlife Management

-Hunting is really not the right word for a night spent with Jager Pro.
+Shooting is really not the right word for a night spent with Jager Pro.
 “Attempted eradication using sophisticated technology and the best firearms possible” would be a more apt description.
 Giving the hogs—a very destructive, invasive species—a sporting chance was never in the cards.
 For a lot of conservation minded hunters, it is a difficult concept to master.

 Feral hogs are a controversial animal because they occupy drastically different places in the minds of different people.
 Farmers and landowners view them as a plague, while some hunters view them as a challenging quarry and magnificent trophy that deserves a lot of respect.